Easy to make Crunchy-Dilly-Sun Pickles !

 2 teaspoons dried dill weed or dill seeds (or use 2-3 more dill fronds, which I prefer when my dill is growing in abundance)

-Tip: To make these even quicker, Sometimes I make up the brine the night before and store it in a large 1/2gallon canning in the refrig.
-Then you just heat up the brine (just take the chill off it) the next day, and once your jars are layered and filled, it makes these crunchy dills even quicker to make 🙂
+Tip: To make these even quicker, Sometimes I make up the brine the night before and store it in a large 1/2gallon canning jar, in the refrig.
+Then you just heat up the brine (just take the chill off it) the next morning when ready to use and your jars are layered and it makes these crunchy dills even quicker to make 🙂

 For Brine: